Shubham-Prabhu/portfolio/final_project_Shubham_part2.md

 <script src="https://carnegiemellon.shorthandstories.com/being-obese-can-kill-you/embed.js"></script>
 <br />

-Currently since this is just a draft, I haven't mentioned all the references in the Shorthand, I will be adding all the references and the resources that I used before submitting the final project.
+Currently since this is just a draft, I haven't mentioned all the references in the Shorthand, I will be adding all the references and the resources that I used before submitting the final project. <br />
+I was also not able to integrate Fourish in Shorthand (something I'll be doing for Final Project), hence the references for some stuff might not be mentioned as I took a screenshot and posted it in Shorthand.

 #### User research and interviews